 A satellite in Tromsø, Norway, where the Sónar festival, in partnership with METI, sent radio transmissions to a potentially habitable exoplanet.

 A multi-decade project to contact alien life might not seem like typical festival fare.
 But Sónar isn’t a typical festival.
-For over a quarter century, it has sought to bridge the worlds of art and technology, the popular and the avant garde, and club culture and cyberculture.
+For over a quarter century, it has sought to bridge the worlds of art and technology, the popular and the avant-garde, and club culture and cyberculture.
 Each edition of the festival offers a glimpse of possible futures and frontiers, from the latest technological advances in artificial intelligence and quantum computing to the next trends in music and multimedia art.
 The music festival is coupled with Sónar+D, a four-day technology and design conference of talks, workshops, immersive experiences, and exhibitions.

-Sónar epitomizes what Stanford historian Fred Turner calls a network forum — a place “within which members of multiple communities [can] meet and collaborate and imagine themselves as members of a single community”:
+Sónar epitomizes what Stanford historian Fred Turner calls a network forum — a place wherein “members of multiple communities [can] meet and collaborate and imagine themselves as members of a single community,” thereby “facilitat[ing] the formation of both new networks and new contact languages.”

 Madeline Gannon teaches a masterclass at Sónar+D 02019 on “The Future of Humans and Machines: Human-Robot Interaction across the arts, sciences, and society.”